 Malaysia has no formal digital nomad visa.
 Most tourists are eligible to stay in Malaysia for a period of between 30 and 90 days depending on their nationality.

-For remote workers wishing to live and work from Romania, they will have to wait a little while longer.
+For remote workers wishing to live and work in Romania, they will have to wait a little while longer.
 Romania’s digital nomad visa is still under the legislation but is expected to pass within the year.

 Directly applying for a Digital Nomad Visa will require a person to submit proof of their employer, medical insurance, and proof of their work in Romania.
 Additionally, the applicants will be asked for information about where they plan to stay, their background, and their revenue in the past six months.
 At least €1150 per month is required, which is lower than what other European countries request.